 Now let’s explore what word press has to offer us.

 1. Dashboard – components placed in the website are managed via this dashboard; you can do all customizations here like role assignment to users, website layout changes, any behavioral changes, etc.

 2. Admin Bar –

-In the just above-mentioned figure, you can see the admin bar in black color, by hovering over this you can visit the site, update plugins and admin details can be seen.
+You can see the admin bar in black color; by hovering over this, you can visit the site, update plugins, and admin details can be seen.

-3. The sidebar in dashboard contains many options and they are elaborated just below:
+3. The sidebar in the dashboard contains many options, and they are elaborated just below:

-- Posts section is used to edit, add or delete posts on websites.
+- The posts section is used to edit, add or delete posts on websites.

 - Media can be used to add any files like video.